-Interview with Angela: 6 weeks in a family holidays to Spain
+Interview with Angela: 6-week family holidays to Spain

-Studying Spanish in family is a great opportunity for both you and your children to learn Spanish.
-Entrelenguas offers a never-ending list of culturally and linguistically immersive activities for your family holidays to Spain, where language-learning is combined with local ‘rondeño’ life.
-You can stay with a local host family or obviously sort out accommodation for yourself, like our student, Angela, did.
-Here’s an interview where she explains all the details about her experience when learning Spanish with a family.
+Studying Spanish together as a family is a great opportunity for both you and your children to learn Spanish.
+Spending time in Spain, there’s the opportunity to practise your language skills in real life situations with your language-learning being combined with local ‘rondeño’ life.
+You can opt to stay with a local host family or of course sort out accommodation for yourself, like our student, Angela, did.
+In this interview she tells us all about her experience.

 Entrelenguas: Why did you choose Ronda for your family holidays to Spain?

-Angela: I began the research looking at cities that we were interested in visiting, but soon realised that the type of school was more important to our mission than location.
-After extensive research, focusing on immersion schools in Latin America, Mexico and Spain, I decided to go with Entrelenguas.
+Angela: I began the research looking at cities that we were interested in visiting, but soon realised that the type of Spanish school was more important to our mission than location.
+After extensive research, focusing on Spanish courses at immersion schools in Latin America, Mexico and Spain, I decided to go with Entrelenguas.
 Little did I know how wonderful Ronda would be for our family immersion experience.
-Entrelenguas was definitely a true hub for community, friendships, and activities.
-We also connected with other community members through horse-riding lessons and pottery classes.

 E: What was the process like for sorting out your arrival and finding accommodation?

-A: Entrelenguas provided the opportunity for many different activities.
-We went kayaking in Ardales Reservoir, canyoning in Juzcar, hiking (and very cold swimming) to Cueva del Gato, and many other more central activities.
+A: Being based in Ronda, there was plenty in the city and surrounding area to do.
+We went kayaking in Ardales Reservoir, canyoning in Juzcar, hiking to Cueva del Gato (with very cold swimming there too!), and many other more central activities.
 We took a flamenco class, three cooking classes, and I took an adult leather working class where I made a leather purse.
-We also worked with Alex in the Entrelenguas garden a few times, getting seeds planted.

 E: Is there anything you would change about your family holidays to Spain?